-The Council's total fixed assets amounted to £142.10m at 31 March 2021 (Note 11).
-Included in this amount are intangible assets valued at £120k (Note 11c) which relates solely to market rights.
-Also included are investment properties valued at £8.50m (Note 11d) which comprise assets held for rental income, valued at £5.85m and assets held for future market appreciation of £2.65m.
+The Council's total fixed assets amounted to £139.9m at 31 March 2022 (Note 11).
+The Council holds intangible assets valued at £120k (Note 11c) which relates solely to market rights, and also holds investment properties valued at £9.23m (Note 11d) which comprise assets held for rental income, valued at £6.58m and assets held for future market appreciation of £2.65m.

-A valuation of freehold and leasehold properties was carried out as at 31 March 2021 by an independent valuer from Land and Property Services.
-This valuation resulted in an overall increase in value of Land

-Valuations - The last valuation of freehold and leasehold properties was carried out as at 31 March 2021 and was undertaken by an independent valuer from Land and Property Services.
-Please refer to Note 1 for further information on revaluation and depreciation policies and comments above about 'material valuation uncertainty'.
+A valuation of freehold and leasehold properties was carried out as at 31 March 2022 by an independent valuer from Land and Property Services.
+This valuation resulted in an overall increase in value of Land and Buildings of £6.744m of which £6.331m was credited to the Revaluation Reserve, £0.095m of impairment losses were charged to the Comprehensive Income and Expenditure Statement in the year and £0.507m of previous years impairment losses was credited to the Comprehensive Income and Expenditure Statement.
+Please refer to Note 1 for further information on revaluation and depreciation policies.